/ / / / / / / /

 Employed in the R&TD department as part of a team to develop and debug existing fleet user management software.
 The role required me to work closely with the aeronautical engineers developing algorithms that they could use whilst drawing upon my software engineering knowledge and expertise.
 I designed and implemented envelope-estimation software for use in arbitrary dimensions, as well as curve- and distribution-fitting algorithms.
 During this time I also worked on the thesis of my PhD during the evenings.

-Reason for leaving: External examiner offered me a position the day after the viva for my PhD.
+Reason for leaving: External examiner offered me a position the day after my PhD viva.

 Stirling University